The people

 Favorite place in the Dunes: IN Dunes State Park

-Lisa has lived in Chesterton Indiana for the past 25 years.
-She has a Bachelors in Social Work and over 35 years of development experience.
+Lisa has lived in Chesterton, Indiana, for the past 25 years.
+She has a Bachelor’s in Social Work and over 35 years of development experience.
 She has dedicated herself to the mission of many amazing organizations.
-Lisa has a passion of developing relationships as well as partnering with other businesses and individuals to make a difference.
-Lisa is a wife, a mother to two adult daughters and they have 3 awesome dogs.
+Lisa has a passion for developing relationships as well as partnering with other businesses and individuals to make a difference.
+Lisa is a wife, a mother to two adult daughters and 3 awesome dogs.
 Lisa and her family enjoy all the seasons of NWI.
 They love being outdoors, especially hiking and exploring the dunes.

 Indiana University McKinney Climate Fellow